bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   peaked far below the needed 95% threshold.
 Some Bitcoin users felt miners were illegitimately delaying a useful new feature and supported a mandatory activation mechanism specified in [BIP148][].
-The final form of BIP148 required any node following its rules to reject any blocks that didn't signal support for BIPs 141/143 starting on a certain date.
+The final form of BIP148 specified rejecting any blocks that didn't signal support for BIPs 141/143 starting on a certain date.

   BIP148 created the risk of a consensus failure.
-If miners failed to follow the BIP148 rules and most users continued to consider those miners' blocks as valid, users of BIP148 might accept bitcoins that most other Bitcoin users would consider invalid.
+If miners failed to signal BIP9 support for segwit, and most users continued to consider those miners' blocks as valid, users of BIP148 might accept bitcoins that most other Bitcoin users would consider invalid.
 Alternatively, if most users of Bitcoin followed the BIP148 rules---but miners still